-The identification of the stoneflies is presented in Figure 3 and Appendix tables 1 - 3.
-The results show a very good taxonomical knowledge of the group.
-The Qi was 96, 100 and 84 for laboratories 1, 2, 3, respectively, all above the limit of acceptance.
+The identification of the stoneflies is presented in Figure 3 and Appendix tables 1 - 2.
+The results show a good taxonomical knowledge of the group for both laboratories with only one error for each lab.
+The Qi was 84.1 and 82.6 for the labs respectively, all above the limit of acceptance.